PixarAnimationStudios/OpenUSD/docs/intro.rst

-GUID at the model/asset granularity, and after carefully weighing the pros and cons, we have decided that for us, the cost of occasional "namespace fix-up" operations run over a collection of assets is worth paying for the ease of asset construction and aggregation, and readable ascii asset representations that we get from namespace-paths as identifiers.
+GUID at the model/asset granularity, and after carefully weighing the pros and cons, we have decided that for us, the cost of occasional "namespace fix-up" operations run over a collection of assets is worth paying for the ease of asset construction and aggregation, and readable text asset representations that we get from namespace-paths as identifiers.

 Not an execution or rigging system